 There are two commercially published versions of the U.S. Code that are not official: the United States Code Annotated and the United States Code Service.
 These are both annotated versions of the Code and include historical notes, cross-references, and a Notes and Decisions section for each statute.

-The United State Code Annotated is available in print in the Law Library Core and electronically on Westlaw (Westlaw password required).
+The United State Code Annotated is available electronically on Westlaw (Westlaw password required).

 Detailed information on accessing both current and historic bills/proposed legislation can be found on the Law Library's Federal Legislature - Bills and Proposed Legislation Research Guide.
 The guide links to both free resources and subscription resources.
 Most subscription resources can be accessed on campus or remotely by Arizona State University students, faculty, and staff with an ASURITE ID.

 Proposed laws are introduced in Congress as bills or joint resolutions.
 House bills are indicated by “H.R.” and Senate bills are indicated by “S.” House Joint Resolutions are indicated by “H.J.
 Res.” and Senate Joint Resolutions are indicated by “S.J.
 Res.”
 Take note that as bills go through the legislative process, they can be changed many times.

 Bill text can be accessed through the following sources:

 Conference reports are numbered as either a House or Senate committee report and considered part of the same series.
 House reports are indicated by H.Rept.
 [Congress No.]-[Report No.] and Senate reports are indicated by S.Rept.
 [Congress No.]-[Report No.].